 Click here to learn how to freeze all kinds of fruits/veggies!

-When you want a thicker green smoothie, though, try using one of these liquids:
+When looking for a natural smoothie thickener, try using one of these liquids:

 - Almond milk | try this almond milk smoothie